 - ML engineer determines how to correctly integrate this model into the process, which IT tools to use depending on the requirements for the mode of application of the model, taking into account the flow of calls, response time, etc.

 - ML architect designs how a software product can be physically implemented in an industrial system.

 The whole cycle requires a large number of highly qualified specialists.
 At a certain point of development and the degree of penetration of ML-models into business processes, it turns out that it becomes expensive and inefficient to scale the number of specialists linearly in proportion to the increase in the number of tasks.
 Therefore, the question about “How to automate and launch an MLOps process?” arises - the definition of several standard classes of machine learning problems, the development of standard data processing pipelines and additional training of models.
 In the ideal picture, solving such problems requires professionals who are equally well versed in competencies at the intersection of BigData, Data Science, DevOps and IT.
 Therefore, the biggest problem in the data science industry and the biggest challenge in organizing MLOps processes is the lack of such competence in the existing training market.
 Specialists who meet such requirements are currently unique in the labor market and are worth their weight in gold.

 One of the main concepts of Data Engineering is the data pipeline.
 A data pipeline is a cycle of transformations that are applied to data between its source and an end destination.
 They are usually explained as a graph in which each node is a transformation and edges represent dependencies or execution order.

 We’ve already established that in order to be successful we need a mixed team that has that skill set.
-Most likely it would consist of a Data Scientist (ML Engineer), Data Engineer and DevOps Engineer.
+Most likely it would consist of a Data Scientist (ML Engineer), a Data Engineer and a DevOps Engineer.

 It is important to understand that a Data Scientist alone can’t achieve the goals of MLOps.